 Likewise, if you were playing the same scale in a descending pattern with your left hand, you would perform the same task, but simply would be playing the scale in reverse.

-Practice the motion of playing your thumbs, then index fingers, then preparing your thumbs again multiple times each day.
+Practice the motion of playing your thumbs, then index fingers, then prepare your thumbs again.
+Do this multiple times each day, if possible.